benchristel/verse/docs/beginner/index.md

 variable has been created and the text stored does it move on to the `return`.
-Because of this strict ordering, the `let` statement must come before the `return` statement—otherwise, our variable won't exist when we try to use it, and our program will crash.
+Because of this strict ordering, the `let` statement must come before the `return` statement—otherwise, the variable won't exist when we try to use it, and our program will crash.

 ## Clean Code Tip: Naming Variables